 Former D.A.
 Prosecutor & Immigration Attorneys Fighting For You.

 If you have been charged with a crime or DUI and are looking to hire a defense lawyer, we invite you to call for a Free, confidential consultation.
 We have offices in Los Angeles & Orange County, California.

 This information does not constitute legal advice and is not a substitute for individual case consultation and research.
 No representations are made as to the accuracy of this information and appropriate legal counsel should be consulted before taking any actions.
 Contact us for a consultation regarding your specific case and facts.

 The intersection between immigration and criminal law is one of the most complex and technical areas of US law.
-Chudnovsky Law is recognized as a leader in criminal defense for non-US citizens from all countries and addressing the immigration consequences of criminal charges, H1B visa deportation, green card deportation risks and problems from having visas such as H-1B revoked.
+Tsion is recognized as a leader in criminal defense for non-US citizens from all countries and addressing the immigration consequences of criminal charges, H1B visa deportation, green card deportation risks and problems from having visas such as H-1B revoked.